ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 #### Step 1 - Locating the instance and the boot volume ID
 {: #ifv-locate-instance}

-Make a `GET /instances` call to list all instances and locate the available, running instance that you need.
+Make a `GET /instances` call to list all instances and locate the available running instance that you need.
 See the following example:

 ```sh
 curl -X GET \